 Unfortunately, training project teams and site staff to properly conduct a study rarely gets the attention it deserves and needs.
 This has been exacerbated by the shift of clinical trial teams to shoehorn their old training content into a virtual meeting.

 First of all, the process is often rushed.
 This is no more obvious than with clinical site staff training – with the onset of COVID-19, most training just got pushed to a web meeting with no thought to the site staff’s ability to respond to that approach.

 Secondly, our industry’s heavy reliance on a one-size-fits-all, train-the-trainer model fosters inconsistency in messaging and preparation, a problem that worsens as time passes and staff turnover.
 This is further complicated by a limited ability to evaluate the effectiveness of the training that is delivered.

-Too often, we make the mistake of viewing training as a box that must be checked rather than as an essential component of site initiation to conduct a successful clinical trial.
+Too often, we make the mistake of viewing training as a box that must be checked rather than as an essential component of clinical trial site initiation to conduct a successful study.
 We also make the mistake of acting as though training and learning happens at one moment in time, whereas in truth, it needs to be ongoing.

 The impact of inadequate training is significant and far-reaching.
 Inadequate training and a failure to recognize the staff and sites that are not sufficiently prepared can lead to delays in site activation, screening and enrollment, and data deliverables, all of which can lead to extensive delays and drive up costs.
 Quality is affected when ineffective training leads to high screen failure rates, protocol deviations, and unusable data.